jovianarts/LVSolutionBuilder/README.md

 <tr><td>C:\This\Folder\solution file.slnfile</td><td>A file (the extension is ignored) listing the projects to build and any associated pre-built PPLs needed to build the projects.)</td></tr>
 </table>

+* __Log file path__ : Path to the file containing log information regarding decisions to rebuild an item or skip it because a previous build was deemed sufficient.

-* __Preview?__ : Will run the algorithm to determine the dependency build order, but will not execute the projects' build specification.
+* __Preview__ : Will run the algorithm to determine the dependency build order, but will not execute the projects' build specification.

+* __Force Rebuild__ : Ignores the incremental build information from previous runs and rebuilds everything.

+* __Cancel Build__ : Aborts a build, but waits for the current item to complete.

 * __Results Table__ : Displays the found build specification outputs and show their build status.